MohamedOmar2020/Omar-lab.github.io/join/index.md

 ---

 # Join the Omar Lab
-Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
-Furthermore, we are committed to maintaining a supportive and collaborative lab environment.
+Our lab welcomes applicants from *ALL* backgrounds!

-We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
-We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
+We are always in the market for motivated and talented people.
+Even if we do not have an open position currently advertised, we are still interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Dr. Mohamed Omar](/contact).

 Currently we have **open positions** for people with the following skills:
-[Postdoctoral Scientist](https://careers.cshs.org/job/california/postdoctoral-scientist-omar-lab-computational-biomedicine/252/72984481712) who will engage in experimental research projects focusing on prostate cancer tumor microenvironment and also manage daily wet lab operations.
+* **[Postdoctoral Scientist](https://careers.cshs.org/job/california/postdoctoral-scientist-omar-lab-computational-biomedicine/252/72984481712)**: The postdoctoral scientist will engage in experimental research projects focusing on prostate cancer tumor microenvironment and also manage daily wet lab operations.
 <br/>

 ## Graduate Students